dqbd/ts-math-evaluate/thesis/text/implementation/5_other-operations.md

 ## $n$-th root extraction

-There are some cases where an operation is so complex that the type instantiation limit is reached, and TypeScript will prematurely abort type-checking of the entire file.
+There are some cases where an operation is so complex that the type instantiation limit is reached, and TypeScript will prematurely abort the type-checking of the entire file.
 One such example is the $n$-th root extraction of a number.
 The implementation uses the Newton-Raphson method.

 The Newton-Raphson method [@gerlachAcceleratedConvergenceNewton1994] is an iterative numerical method for estimating the roots of real-valued functions.
 Assuming the function $f(x)$ is derivable on $x \ge 0$ and an initial guess for root is $x_0$, then: